Who is a Christian Steward?

 For centuries people have sensed a close, personal relationship with God and have considered the practice of thoughtful and proportionate giving as a means of expressing their gratitude for all that God has given them.
 The Old Testament speaks of tithing and relates the tithe to a deep devotion to God.

 The best way to support our Parish is to register as a parishioner and actively participate in our parish events.

 We are in the midst of a $3.2 million dollar capital campaign to Restore God’s House.
-This entails repairing our leaking dome, re-doing the Hermitage Street parapet and refurbishing our South Tower.
-See Dome Campaign for more details.
+We already repaired our leaking dome and refurbished the South Tower.
+We still need to re-do the Hermitage Street parapet and the North Tower.

 The interests and abilities of our parishioners are extraordinary.
 A stewardship commitment simply asks, “How do I use my talents and giftedness in the service of others?”
 Our Parish community invites widespread involvement, but it is up to each individual to discover and discern how God is calling you to disburse your talents – within St. Mary of the Angels and throughout the world.